tgroshon/tommygroshong.com/content/posts/2024-02-26-dark-politics-for-engineers.md

 To double-down on this: politics is _always_ the exercise of power and authority.
 Not sometimes. _Always_.

 Politics is neither _good_ nor _evil_; but it can achieve both.

-Politics is fire.
-Productive in harnessed application.
-Destructive in unchecked liberation.
-Always powerful.
+Politics is a agent of work and change.
+Productive in harnessed application but destructive in unchecked liberation.

-And, importantly, you _cannot escape_ politics.
+But, importantly, you _cannot escape politics_.
 You can choose not to play, but all that does is cede the power and decisions of how to employ it to someone else.
 Power and authority will still exist and be exercised to shape your experience.

 If you have good and wise leaders, you may be happy and secure in ceding your political trust to them.
-We do not always have good and wise leaders. (left as an exercise to the reader to derive this fact)
+We do not always have good and wise leaders. (left as an exercise to the reader to derive this fact).
+The onus is on you to understand what is going on, and how to deal with it.

 > You: "I am not interested in politics."
 >